yofriendfromschool1/ai-detector-bypassers-and-cheating/README.md

 if you cant copy highlighted text either use an extension to make it convert to pdf like, "Print Selection to PDF" or "Glasp" https://glasp.co/ and copy from there. or also get a copy text extension like: allow copy+ or copy text easily or something or just use the pdf. or CTRL (or command on mac) + P to print the page, but if its a very long page do CTRL + SHIFT + P and it will print all pages, but make sure it is microsoft print to pdf or save as pdf.

+if you have canvas use canvas blocker or the browser in a vm so it doesnt detect when you go off the page. or https://canvashack.com/

 #1: Gemini, 15 months free as of may 22 2025
 #2: X/Grok, a month or so free as long as you sign up with the .edu email as of may 22 2025 but believed to last until the end of this year or forever.
 #3: ChatGPT: 2 months free until end of may 2025